Buttermilk cornbread

 My 2019 setup

+Update 2023: my dotfiles are self-hosted now at git.cyplo.dev; They also have a different structure than described here; I’ve removed now-dead links to github.
 Here’s a list of software and some hardware I find useful, either things that I use daily or things that make an unusual task pleasant instead of incredibly difficult.
 This is constantly evolving, so please mind the publish date of this post to gauge how dated it is.
-The best place to get most recent settings I currently use is my dotfiles repository, especially the nixos configuration.
-Laptop and OS My daily driver is Thinkpad T480 running NixOS.
 [Read More]

 Fuzzers and how to run them.